This blog covers the top Google ranking factors that will drastically improve your search engine optimization (SEO) ranking:

 - You must secure your website with HTTPS certification.

-In this blog, we have not listed every Google ranking factor under the sun and, instead, focused on the 10 ranking factors in SEO that we think deserve your attention the most.
+In this blog, we have not listed every Google ranking factor under the sun but instead have focused on the 10 ranking factors in SEO that we think deserve your attention the most.
 Gauging your SEO ranking may otherwise involve a lot of unknown elements.
-However, you can optimize and strategize your website around the Google ranking factors that are less anecdotal and more demonstrated by real data.
+However, you can optimize and strategize your website around the Google ranking factors that are less anecdotal and more substantiated by real data.